-Distinguishing this community from others in the area is a design that includes limits on land and extensive uses. coordinated landscaping, contemporary architectural character and thoughtful site planning.
-The design allows for a group of eight different ten neighborhoods to center around a series of lakes with a combined area of over 104 acres.
+Distinguishing this community from others in the area is a design that includes limits on land uses. extensive and coordinated landscaping, contemporary architectural character and thoughtful site planning.
+The design allows for a group of eight different ten to neighborhoods to center around a series of lakes with a combined area of over 104 acres.
 Homes of varying size and design will accommodate a variety of needs and income levels.